 Once you’ve found a planner you like, get in touch and arrange a meeting to find out if they are the right fit for you.
 For example, every initial meeting we have is at our expense, so it doesn’t cost you anything to establish if we’re the right financial planner for you.

-Switching financial adviser is easy – here’s how to do it
+Switching financial advisers is easy – here’s how to do it?

-If you’ve decided to change financial adviser, your first step is to check your contract or letter of engagement, which you would have signed when you appointed your adviser.
+If you’ve decided to change financial advisor, your first step is to check your contract or letter of engagement, which you would have signed when you appointed your adviser.

 This agreement will outline whether you have to give any notice of your intention to switch, and how any such instruction should be given.
 For example, you may have to send a formal letter informing the adviser of your decision to switch.